 - Oklahoma River Trails – Following the Oklahoma River, the two trails combine for approximately 13 miles.

-- Overholser Trail – Overholser Trail passes fishing docks, a playground, airport and more on its just over three mile path.
+- Overholser Trail – Overholser Trail passes fishing docks, a playground, and more on its just over three-mile path.

 - Bert Cooper Trails – Formerly Lake Hefner Trails, Bert Cooper Trails wrap

-For more articles focused on health & wellness, check out our dedicate page filled with healthy recipes, fun activities and more.
+For more articles focused on health & wellness, check out our dedicated page filled with healthy recipes, fun activities and more.